NVIDIA/NeMo/docs/source/nlp/nemo_megatron/retro/retro_model.rst

         base_model.num_attention_heads=16 \
         delta_model.num_attention_heads=16 \
         model.shape_file=tp8_32depth_o1_rel_shape_info.yaml

+In this example, the ``base_model`` refers to the small base model for which an optimal set of hyperparameters has been determined.
-the ``hidden_size`` and ``ffn_hidden_size`` have been changed in the ``delta_model``, allowing these two parameters to be scaled freely later.
+The ``delta_model`` refers to a model with certain hyperparameters that have been scaled up or down.
+In this case, the ``hidden_size`` and ``ffn_hidden_size`` have been changed in the ``delta_model``, allowing these two parameters to be scaled freely later.

 Step 3.
 Pretrain mu-Transfer RETRO model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~